e2nIEE/pandapower/doc/gridequivalent/gridequivalent_example.rst

 Grid Equivalent Example
 #############################

-Here is ein example of what you can do:
+Here is an example of what you can do:

 Create Example Network
 --------------------------------------------------

-First, we create a example network.
+First, we create an example network.

 .. code:: python